CodeWithMohaimin/React-Tailwind-Portfolio-Website/README.md

-## This is a simple Next-js Project With React and Tailwind-CCS
+## This is a simple Next-js Project With React and Tailwind-CSS